congasix/DeepNC/README.md

 # DeepNC: Deep Generative Network Completion
 This repository is the implemention of DeepNC, a method to recover the missing part of a network.
+Reference: https://arxiv.org/abs/1907.07381.
 # Test run:
-To be available
+The code is being clean.
+Instructions for a test run shall be available soon.
 # Copyright
 This repository is built based on an open source implementation of GraphRNN: Generating Realistic Graphs with Deep Auto-regressive Model, ICML 2018.
 Source: https://github.com/JiaxuanYou/graph-generation.